Putnam-Lab/Titrator/Protocols/Titrator_Protocol.md

         1. To turn on the Titrator, press the Power Button in the front of the machine (far upper-right corner).
         1. To turn on the Autosampler, push on the Power switch in the back of the machine (black switch).
         1. Connect the Titrator cord to the Laptop (white cord).
-    2. Using the laptop, create a new folder within the general data folder [C: This PC > Users > PPP Lab > Titratior > Data].
-Name: date in yyyymmdd format.
-Example: 20180602 *(That is your folder of the day.)*
+    2. Using the laptop, create a new folder within the general data folder [C: This PC > Users > PPP Lab > Documents > Titratior > Data].
+Name: date_description in yyyymmdd format.
+Example: 20180602_MooreaSamples28 *(That is your folder of the day.)*
-    3. The folder must be named something appropriate for the samples being processed (for example, Bermuda31 would be all the Bermuda data for 31 degrees) within the Data Folder. *(That is your folder of the day.)*
+    3. The folder must be named something appropriate for the samples being processed (for example, MooreaSamples28 would be all the Moorea data for 28 degrees) within the Data Folder. *(That is your folder of the day.)*
     4. Open Excel, LabX and RStudio (R)
     5. Minimize Excel and R to reduce clutter.
     6. Using LabX, modify the Server Export Directory so that the files export to your *folder of the day*.
 To do so, go to System (Bottom Left) > At the System’s tab, click “Import and Export” then “Export Templates” > Select “Export Template” and search for the "Edit Export Template" icon in the upper left.
 Click the Settings tab then edit the Export File Name and Export Directory.
     7. On the “Server Export Directory,” that is where your data is going.
 You can modify it by clicking on “Edit Export Template” and navigate to the *folder of the day*.
+Select "Save and Close" in the upper left hand corner and exit this window.
+You will now see your export path in the export templates section of LabX.
     8. There should already be an empty 80ml cup in position 00.
     9. If not, raise the Rondolino by pressing the left blue button "Rotate 180 degrees" (with no numbered tick marks).
 Press the same button to return the Rondolino to position 00.
     10. PURGING (RINSING): Using the Titrator tablet, tap “Manual”, "Burette", "Rinse".
 Set Titrant: HCl, Concentration: 0.1 mol/L, Drive: 1, Cycles: 3, Discharge volume: 100%, Fill rate: 100%.
 See notes below before pressing "Start".